- Download our Moving to Stockholm Guide (PDF)

 How close a property is to the public transport network is an important factor to consider when looking for an apartment in Stockholm.
 This is largely due to the tough winter conditions and expensive costs associated with driving, parking and fuel in the city.

-Expats can browse online property portals and local newspapers for listings.
+To find a home, expats can browse online property portals and local newspapers for listings.
 Where possible, expats should make use of their personal network to find accommodation, and try to get local friends to spread the word that they are looking.
-Of course, real-estate agents are another avenue, whose expertise and knowledge of the area often prove quite useful in the complicated quagmire of Sweden's rental market.
+Of course, estate agents are another avenue, whose expertise and knowledge of the area often prove quite useful in the complicated quagmire of Sweden's rental market.

 Renting accommodation in Stockholm